The Hudson Valley Research Laboratory (HVRL) is a farmer owned, farm centered research station.

 Hudson Valley Research Lab, Inc. P.O.
 Box 727, 3357 US Highway 9W, Highland, NY 12528, Ph: 845.691.7151

-Ideally located in the heart of the fertile Hudson Valley growing region, the Hudson Valley Research Laboratory in Highland, New York, is a critical resource for this major production area of pome fruit and vegetable in Ulster County.
+The Hudson Valley Research Laboratory is ideally located in the heart of the fertile Hudson Valley growing region, the Hudson Valley Research Laboratory in Highland, New York, is a critical resource for this major production area of pome fruit and vegetable in Ulster County.

-A key partnership is this research is with Cornell University’s College of Agriculture and Life Sciences, a relationship that has evolved over time.
-Since 2013, in an effort to most effectively reach the broad needs of stakeholders in this region, the model for funding and collaboration has been growing to become a model of public-private partnerships in support of agricultural research.
+A key partnership is this research is with Cornell University’s College of Agriculture and Life Sciences, a relationship that has evolved since 1923.
+Since 2013, the HVRL become a model of public-private partnerships in support of agricultural research.

 Our research and extension outreach program is directed by Cornell University’s Departments of Entomology, Plant Pathology and Plant-Microbe Biology, and Horticulture, located at the Hudson Valley Laboratory, in Highland, NY.
 We are a part of the New York State Agricultural Experiment Station in Geneva, NY, with the laboratory building owned by a non-profit cooperative tree fruit grower organization (HVRL Inc.).
 This cooperative partnership with the College of Agriculture and Life Science (CALS) and Cornell Cooperative Extension (CCE) has provided agriculural Research and Extension on Tree Fruits and Vegetables in the Hudson Valley since 1923.
 Research-based information continues to be provided to New York farmers through educational programs organized by Cornell Cooperative Extension and participating associations.